How to invest in ETFs: A guide for beginners

 • Tax efficient.
 You don’t pay any taxes until you sell your ETFs at a profit.
 So you are in control of when you decide to sell and pay the necessary capital gains tax.

-Read more: How are capital gains taxed?
+Read more: When do you pay capital gains tax?

 Cons